General information for filming in Yaroslavl

 Yaroslavl is one of the oldest cities in Russia and the central city of the Russian ‘Golden Ring’.
 It is located on the banks of the Volga river, 260 km northeast of Moscow, and 770 km southeast of Saint Petersburg.

 Yaroslavl is famous mostly for its historical center and its numerous churches and monasteries.
-The Old town combines earliest buildings (the Yaroslavl Kremlin at the bourse of the Volga and Kotorosl’ rivers) with later buildings of the 13th, 15th, 17th centuries, and Catherine the Great’s epoche, and is included in the UNESCO world heritage list.
+The Old town combines buildings from different epochs.
+The oldest one is the Yaroslavl Kremlin at the bourse of the Volga and Kotorosl’ rivers.
+Later buildings of the 13th, 15th and also 17th centuries and some from Catherine the Great’s epoche.
+That’s why Yaroslavl is part of the UNESCO world heritage list.
 In Yaroslavl, you literally travel in time: ancient Russian architecture is adjacent to more modern buildings, and it looks completely natural.

 The most notable filming locations in Yaroslavl:

-● The Church of the Nativity (the building is made in white stone with tiles, with an elegant gate bell tower)
+● The Church of the Nativity (the white-stone building with tiles, with an elegant gate bell tower)

-● St. John the Baptist Church (the building is made in red brick, with 15 domes; inside there are frescoes on biblical subjects)
+● St. John the Baptist Church (the red brick building, with 15 domes; inside there are frescoes on biblical subjects)

-● Kazansky Monastery and Cathedral (one of the two convents in Yaroslavl; here the image of the Kazan’ Heavenly Mother is kept)
+● Kazansky Monastery and Cathedral (one of the two convents in Yaroslavl; It keeps here thefamous icon of the Kazan’ Heavenly Mother)

-● The Epiphany Church (facades are richly decorated with glazed tiles, the Church itself is made of red brick and has been beautifully restored)
+● The Epiphany Church (richly decorated facades with glazed tiles, the Church itself is made of red brick and has been beautifully restored)

 ● Cathedral of the Assumption (the first stone cathedral in Yaroslavl; it offers a beautiful view of the merging Volga and Kotorosl’ rivers)